codemagic-ci-cd/codemagic-sample-projects/ionic/README.md

           zipalign -v 4 $UNSIGNED_APK_PATH app-release.apk
           mv $UNSIGNED_APK_PATH $(echo $UNSIGNED_APK_PATH | sed 's/-unsigned//')
 ```

-- If you require an apksigner, then use the below code block:
+- If you require an `apksigner` instead of `jarsigner`, then use the below code block:

 ```
       - name: Build Android